briansimiyuj/doctor-appointment-app/README.md

 Patient details context will be used to store the patient's details and appointment details and provide it to the Patient Details page

   1. Create props for the Patient Details context
+  2. Create a state variable for the patient and initialize it with null
+  3. Create a state variable for active tab and initialize it with "Medical History"
+  4. Create a state variable for patient appointment with `appointment type` and initialize it with empty array
+  5. Create a function to fetch the patient appointment based on patient id
+  6. Find the appointed patient based on the patient id and set the patient details and appointment details

 ### Patient Details Page